 | Places available | Unlimited | Unlimited (cap removed 1 October 2025) |

-Choose FHBG if: you can stretch to 5%, you're a first home buyer with a clean credit file, your target is under $700K, and you want a competitive bank rate plus an offset account from day one.
-For most WA buyers who qualify for both, FHBG is the cheaper steady-state option — but Keystart wins on the entry threshold.
+Choose the First Home Guarantee if you can stretch to a 5% deposit, you're a first home buyer with a clean credit file, and you want a competitive bank rate plus an offset from day one.
+For most WA buyers who qualify for both, the federal scheme is the cheaper steady state, what Keystart has over it is purely the lower entry threshold and the credit flexibility.
 Read our first home buyer loan guide for the full picture, and the Family Home Guarantee guide if you're a single parent.

-You can't hold both at once, but you can sequence them: start with Keystart to get in fast, then refinance to a bank when your equity passes 20%.
-By that point FHBG places are usually irrelevant because your LVR is already under 80%.
+You can't hold both at once, but you can sequence them: start with Keystart to get in, then refinance to a bank once your equity passes 20%.
+By then the federal scheme is usually irrelevant, because your LVR is already under 80%.

 Keystart vs a standard bank loan with LMI

-The other low-deposit path is a bank loan at 95% LVR with capitalised LMI.
-Here's how that compares.
+The other low-deposit route is a bank loan at 95% LVR with capitalised LMI.
+Here's the comparison.

 | Factor | Keystart | Bank 95% LVR + LMI |